-Exams - maximum points 100
+Exams - maximum points 150

-There will be a midterm exam and a final exam.
-The exams will not be cumulative.
-The Mid-term Exam will be based on materials covered in the first half of the semester, while the content of the final exam will be from materials covered after the midterm.
-Each exam will carry 50 points.
-The exam format will be a combination of objective questions (multiple choice, matching, True/False), short answers, and one essay question.
-Each exam session will last for 120 minutes and only ONE attempt will be allowed per exam.
+There will be three exams that will be due on the date indicated on the course schedule.
+Exams will not be cumulative and will each carry 50 points.
+The exam format will be a combination of multiple-choice questions, true/false, matching, fill-in-the-blanks, and short answers.
+The exam session will last for 135 minutes and only ONE attempt will be allowed per exam.
+Please be sure to use a stable internet connection.

-Comparison of Global Health Systems Project - maximum points 50
+Comparison of Global Health Systems Project - maximum points 100

-Students will work on a healthcare project based on a global health topic.
-Students are highly encouraged to look for project materials from published resources (Check what is available in the Library) and other reliable Internet resources to enrich the content of their projects.
+Students will work on a healthcare project based on the specific country assigned to them.
+Students are highly encouraged to look for project materials from published resources.
+Check what is available in the library and other reliable Internet resources to enrich the content of their projects.
 Project requirements and format will be available via Blackboard.
-Final Assignment must be submitted by November 28th, 2021.
+Final Assignment must be submitted by April 23, 2023.
 You can start to work on your project as soon as a country is assigned to you.
 The project accounts for 15% of your final grade.